stateofindiasbirds/soib_2023/00_scripts/README.md

 2. Enter `gen_trend_plots()`, `gen_trend_plots_sysmon()` and
     `gen_range_maps()` in `02_generate_plots.R`.
 These functions are to be thought of as the go-to to generate any figure, whereas those in
-    #1 can be considered as just setting up the plot settings, theme,
+    #1 can be considered as just applying the plot settings, theme, etc.
-    etc. For instance, `gen_trend_plots()` lets you specify trend type (long-term vs current annual), species (one or more specific species, vs all qualifying species), and even “plot type” which refers to single-species plots, single-species comparison plots
+    For instance, `gen_trend_plots()` lets you specify trend type (long-term vs current annual), species (one or more specific species, vs all qualifying species), and even “plot type” which refers to single-species plots, single-species comparison plots